One of Ohio's Top-Rated Bankruptcy Attorneys,

 A Total of 12,037 Bankruptcy Filings Were Recorded in Southern Ohio in The Year 2020.

 In 2020, a total of 12,037 bankruptcy filings were recorded in Southern Ohio.
-This is an 11.6% decrease from the year prior.
+This was an 11.6% decrease from the year prior.

 The majority of these filings were for individuals (87%) while businesses accounted for the remaining 13%.
 Of the individual filings, Chapter 7 accounted for 44% and Chapter 13 accounted for 41%, with Chapter 11 and Chapter 12 accounting for 10% and 5%, respectively.